Mazatlán: Modern

 Mazatlán is also the hometown of Pedro Infante, one of the most popular actors and singers of the Cinema of Mexico's golden years.

 Mazatlán was well regarded by film stars such as John Wayne, Gary Cooper, John Huston, and others of their generation as a sportfishing mecca.
 The hotels along Olas Altas flourished during the 1940s, 1950s and 1960s, supporting this vibrant trade.

 In the 1970s, tourism in Old Mazatlán declined as newer venues catering to Western tourists opened on the expanses of beach to the north of the city ("Zona Dorada").
 As an example of Mazatlán's tourism expansion, one of the largest timeshare providers in Mexico, Grupo Vidanta, was founded in 1975 with the inauguration of Paraíso Mazatlán (Mazatlán Paradise).
 This time also saw the expansion of the Hotel Playa Mazatlán, and the construction of many others, a trend that continues to this day.

 Next to Infante, Lorena Herrera, one of the most famous actresses and singers in Mexico and Latin America during the final decades of the 20th century and the first decades of the 21st century, is Mazatlán's most famous native.
 German-born telenovela star Sabine Moussier, a stablemate of Herrera's—both have been under Televisa contract since the 1990s—also grew up in Mazatlán.
 Hollywood and Broadway actress Sara Ramirez is also a Mazatlán native.

 As the 21st century began, the Centro Histórico was rediscovered by newcomers and locals alike, spurring a renaissance of restoration and entrepreneurial endeavors.
 Once-fine homes that had fallen into literal ruin were restored to their former glory as family homes and boutique businesses.
 The city has assisted by upgrading infrastructure such as better water, sewer, and electrical services.

+Mazatlán experienced two total solar eclipses in relatively rapid succession on July 11, 1991 and April 8, 2024, and it was the first city in North America to experience the latter eclipse.